-In between the transitions mentioned earlier, information strategy executives participated in another significant transition during the past few years: that from Total Quality Management to Business Process Reengineering (BPR), as illustrated in Exhibit 1.
+In between the transitions mentioned earlier, information strategy executives participated in another significant transition over the last few years: that from Total Quality Management to Business Process Reengineering (BPR) as illustrated in Figure 1.
 In contrast to the traditional emphasis on continuous marginal improvements in existing processes, the proponents of BPR emphasized IT-intensive radical redesign of business processes.
-They proposed a clean-slate approach to rebuild the company's information architecture and information strategy by rethinking the company's business in terms of business processes rather than discrete functions and hierarchies.
-An overemphasis on information technology at the cost of human involvement and commitment resulted in major implementation failures of BPR initiatives at the rate of 70 percent.
+They proposed a clean-slate approach to re-build the company's information architecture and information strategy by rethinking the company's business in terms of business processes rather than discrete functions and hierarchies.
+An overemphasis on information technology at the cost of human involvement and commitment resulted in major implementation failures of BPR initiatives to the tune of 70%.

-However, there were some problems with the proposed paradigm of BPR; it could not scale to the later shift to the networked paradigm enabled by the Internet and the World Wide Web.
-The ERP systems developed by the BPR vendors such as SAP were expected to provide lockstep regimented sharing of data across various business functions.
-These systems were based on a top-down model of information strategy implementation and execution, and focused primarily on the coordination of companies' internal functions.
-While providing for an unprecedented level of data-sharing across internal functions, these systems straitjacketed the flexibility of information processing for each of the locked-in functions.
-The price for the high level of integration of data related to business processes was paid in terms of the agility and flexibility required for adaptation.
-Earlier enterprise resource planning (ERP) models - developed by companies such as SAP - are still evolving to develop better external information flow linkages in terms of customer relationship management (CRM) and supply chain management (SCM).
-Meanwhile, new start-ups, such as Siebel and Ariba, are offering needed external information flow functionality and information interfaces in terms of CRM and SCM.
-The ERP functionality, with its internal focus, complements the external focus of CRM and SCM to provide a base for creating seamless E-business applications.
-The continued challenge remains in terms of ensuring the adaptability and flexibility of information interfaces and information flows - both internally and externally - required for coping with dynamically changing business and competitive environments.
-The more recent development of E-business architectures based on software components - self-contained packages of functionality that can be snapped together to create complete business applications - seems to hold some promise for alleviating this problem.
+However, there were some problems with the proposed paradigm of BPR as it couldn't scale to the later shift to the networked paradigm enabled by the Internet and WWW.
+The ERP systems developed by the BPR-vendors such as SAP were expected to provide lock-step regimented sharing of data across various business functions.
+These systems were based on top-down model of information strategy implementation and execution, and primarily focused on coordination of companies' internal functions.
+While providing for unprecedented level of data sharing across internal functions, they straitjacketed the flexibility of information processing for each of the locked-in functions.
+The price for the high level of integration of data related to business processes was paid in terms of agility and flexibility required for adaptation.
+Earlier enterprise resource planning (ERP) models - developed by companies such as SAP - are still evolving to develop better external information flow linkages in terms of Customer Relationship Management (CRM) and Supply Chain Management (SCM).
+Meanwhile, new startups, such as Siebel and Ariba are offering needed external information flow functionality and information interfaces in terms of CRM and SCM.
+The ERP functionality, with its internal focus, complements the external focus of CRM and SCM to provide a base for creating seamless e-business applications.
+The continued challenge remains in terms of ensuring adaptability and flexibility of information interfaces and information flows - both internally and externally - required for coping with dynamically changing